OpenConceptLab/oclazure/README.md

 # oclazure
-Terraform deployment of Azure Cloud
+Terraform deployment of OCL for Azure Cloud